 - 1/4 teaspoon vanilla extract

-- 2 large tart apples (about 11 ounces), peeled, halved, and cored
+- 2 large tart apples peeled, halved, and cored

 - 3 1/2 tablespoons superfine sugar

-- 7. Serve the crêpes, either assembled by spooning some apples along the center of each crêpe and then folding over the sides, or simply by placing out a stack of crêpes alongside the apples along with warm caramel and crème fraîche.
+- Serve the crêpes, either assembled by spooning some apples along the center of each crepe and then folding over the sides, or simply by placing out a stack of crêpes alongside the apples along with warm caramel and crème fraîche.

 Don’t skip the crème fraiche.
 It adds those final dimensions that makes the dish—extra richness (and who can turn down a little extra), a little tartness to offset all the sugar, and a visual punch of white on a plate of beige, brown, and tan.
 We wanted more apples with each serving—I would double the apple portion next time.

-We ate 2 crêpes each at our dessert bacchanalia and divided the apples evenly among the 3 of us.
+All of us ate two crêpes each at our dessert bacchanalia and divided the apples evenly among the three of us.
 We ended up with some crêpes as well as a lot of the caramel sauce leftover.
-My son enjoyed the leftover crêpes with berries and crème fraiche for breakfast on Monday and I spent the week eating the leftover caramel sauce, one spoonful at a time, from the fridge.
+My son enjoyed the leftover crepes with berries and crème fraiche for breakfast on Monday and I spent the week eating the leftover caramel sauce, one spoonful at a time, from the fridge.

 I found that my caramel had separated after 10 minutes of cooking and the toffee part had gone quite dark and hard.
 I managed to rescue the caramel by adding more double cream and heating the mix up again gently.

-Overall I found the batter to be very thin and it was therefore very easy to spread out around the skillet, but the pancakes were so thin I found them very hard to turn.
-I would therefore use a less runny mixture next time.
-I got 10 pancakes—2 large ones the full size of the pan and 8 smaller ones as I reduced the size to enable me to turn the pancakes more easily.
-However the overall recipe was lovely and I think the mixture of warm pancakes, warm apples, melting caramel, and cold crème fraiche was delicious.
+Generally, I found the batter to be very thin, so it was very easy to spread out around the skillet.
+But the pancakes were so thin I found them very hard to turn.
+Therefore, I’d use a less runny mixture next time.
+I got 10 pancakes—2 large ones the full size of the pan and 8 smaller ones.
+As I reduced the size it enable me to turn the pancakes more easily.
+Overall, the recipe was lovely.
+And I think the mixture of warm pancakes, warm apples, melting caramel, and cold crème fraîche was delicious.